upendra-manike/JSLib/nova-css/README.md

 ## Theming

-NovaCSS uses CSS variables for easy theming.
+RudraCSS uses CSS variables for easy theming.
 Override variables in your stylesheet:

 ```css
 :root {